Corona-Killers/corona-manager/README.md

 # Corona Manager Challenge

 ## Welcome To The Challenge!
-We need your help to beat the covid pandemic !! \
+We need your help to beat the COVID pandemic !! \
 this challenge will test your Back-End skills. you are required to use express.js and sequelize to analyze data from the given data base.